AbonRusso/AbonRusso/README.md

 - 👋 Hi, I’m @AbonRusso
-- 👀 I’m interested in FLY
+- 👀 I’m interested to FLY
-- 🌱 I’m currently learning PHP
+- 🌱 I’m learning PHP
-- 💞️ I’m looking to ...
+- 💞️ I’m looking to DIE
-- 📫 How to reach me ...
+- 📫 How to reach me NAH